MatthewGerber/rlai/README.md

 Perform iterative policy evaluation of an agent's policy within an environment, returning state values.

     :param agent: MDP agent.
-    :param environment: MDP environment.
     :param theta: Minimum tolerated change in state value estimates, below which evaluation terminates.
 Either `theta` or `num_iterations` (or both) can be specified, but passing neither will raise an exception.
     :param num_iterations: Number of evaluation iterations to execute.
 Either `theta` or `num_iterations` (or both) can be specified, but passing neither will raise an exception.
     :param update_in_place: Whether or not to update value estimates in place.
     :param initial_v_S: Initial guess at state-value, or None for no guess.
-    :return: Dictionary of MDP states and their estimated values.
+    :return: 2-tuple of (1) dictionary of MDP states and their estimated values under the agent's policy, and (2) final value of delta.
 ```
 ## `rl.dynamic_programming.policy_evaluation.evaluate_q_pi`
 ```
 Perform iterative policy evaluation of an agent's policy within an environment, returning state-action values.

     :param agent: MDP agent.
-    :param environment: MDP environment.
     :param theta: Minimum tolerated change in state value estimates, below which evaluation terminates.
 Either `theta` or `num_iterations` (or both) can be specified, but passing neither will raise an exception.
     :param num_iterations: Number of evaluation iterations to execute.
 Either `theta` or `num_iterations` (or both) can be specified, but passing neither will raise an exception.
     :param update_in_place: Whether or not to update value estimates in place.
     :param initial_q_S_A: Initial guess at state-action value, or None for no guess.
-    :return: Dictionary of MDP states, actions, and their estimated values.
+    :return: 2-tuple of (1) dictionary of MDP states, actions, and their estimated values under the agent's policy, and (2) final value of delta.
 ```
 ## `rl.dynamic_programming.policy_improvement.improve_policy_with_q_pi`
 ```